Skip to content

 Solution

-• Contracts: IEndpoints defines the minimal surface; EndpointsBase provides helpers.
+• Contracts: IEndpoints defines the minimal surface; EndpointsBase provides group and route-name helpers.

 • Registration: DI helpers add endpoints by type, instance, or assembly scanning.